Extreme Heat Events

-The populations in Minnesota most at-risk for adverse health outcomes from extreme heat include, but are not limited to the following:
+The populations in Minnesota most at-risk for negative health outcomes from extreme heat include, but are not limited to:

-NEW Missed the session?
-View the webinar recording (coming soon!) or download a copy of the 2017 Health, Climate Change, & Extreme Heat Training Slides (PPT).
+Missed the session?
+View the webinar recording above or download a copy of the 2017 Health, Climate Change, & Extreme Heat Training Slides (PPT).

 - Heat Safety Tips and Resources, National Weather Service